EMDR & Therapy

 What is EMDR?

-EMDR stands for Eye Movement Desensitization and Reprocessing. is a form of psychotherapy developed by Francine Shapiro in the 1980s that was originally designed to alleviate the distress associated with traumatic memories such as post-traumatic stress disorder (PTSD).
+(EMDR) Eye Movement Desensitization and Reprocessing is a form of psychotherapy developed by Francine Shapiro in the 1980s that was originally designed to alleviate the distress associated with traumatic memories such as post-traumatic stress disorder (PTSD).
 In EMDR, the person being treated recalls distressing experiences whilst doing bilateral stimulation, such as side-to-side eye movement or physical stimulation, such as tapping either side of the body.

 "You may not control all the events that happen to you, but you can decide not to be reduced by them."